Embracing Deep Productivity

 In my work with schools, I’ve noticed how the professional habits of the broader culture shape our mental models about the way schools should approach their work.

-The danger is when those models become naturalized: their validity is assumed and the assumptions it carries go unquestioned.
+The danger is when those models become naturalized: their validity is assumed and the assumptions they carry go unquestioned.

 In many professional cultures, “being productive” means: